Trevisan's extractor in the presence of quantum side information: Concrete constructions

 \subsection{Seed of logarithmic size}

 The weak design used in \secref{subsec:optimalentropyloss} requires a seed of length $d = \Theta(t^2 \log m)$, where $t$ is the size of the seed of the $1$-bit extractor.
-Since $t$ cannot be less than $\log n$, a scheme using this design will always have $d = \Omega(\log^2 n \log m)$.
-If we want to use a seed of size $d = O(\log n)$ we need a different weak design.
+Since $t$ cannot be less than $\Omega(\log n)$~\cite{RT00}, a scheme using this design will always have $d = \Omega(\log^2 n \log m)$.
+If we want to use a seed of size $d = O(\log n)$ we need a different weak design, e.g., \lemref{lem:logseedweakdesign}, at the cost of extracting less randomness from the source.

-\begin{lem}[ {\cite[Lemma 15]{RRV02}}] For every $t,m \in \N$ and $r > 1$, there exists a weak $(t,r)$-design $S_1,\dotsc,S_m \subset [d]$ such that $d = t \left\lceil \frac{t}{\ln r} \right\rceil = O\left(\frac{t^2}{\log r} \right)$.
+\begin{lem}[ {\cite[Lemma 15]{RRV02}}] For every $t,m \in \N$ and $r > 1$, there exists a weak $(t,r)$-design $S_1,\dotsc,S_m \subset [d]$ such that $d = t \left\lceil t/\ln r \right\rceil = O\left(t^2/\log r \right)$.
 Moreover, such a design can be found in time $\poly{m,d}$ and space $\poly{m}$. \end{lem}

 For the $1$-bit extractor we can use the same as in the previous section, \propref{prop:codeextractor}.